Addressing issues in defining the Love numbers for black holes: Teukolsky equation in the small-frequency limit

-where $\rho = -(r-ia\cos\theta)$, the angular part $_{-2}S_{lm}$ is the spin-weighted spheroidal harmonic and the Weyl scalar has been constructed using the Kinnersley tetrad \cite{Kinnersley:1969zza}.
-Finally, the radial perturbation $R(r)$ satisfies the following equation in the ingoing Kerr coordinate \cite{Chia:2020yla}
+where $\rho = -(r-ia\cos\theta)$, the angular part $_{-2}S_{lm}$ is the spin-weighted spheroidal harmonic, and the Weyl scalar has been constructed using the Kinnersley tetrad~\cite{Kinnersley:1969zza}.
+Finally, the radial perturbation $R(r)$ satisfies the following equation in the ingoing Kerr coordinates~\cite{Chia:2020yla}:

 where $r_\pm = M\pm\sqrt{M^2-a^2}$ are the event and the Cauchy horizons, respectively.
-Further, the other constants appearing in the above differential equation read \cite{Press:1973zz},
+Further, the other constants appearing in the above differential equation read \cite{Chia:2020yla, Press:1973zz}

 Finally, using the following transformation from the radial coordinate $r$ to the rescaled dimensionless coordinate $z$, defined as, $z=(r-r_+)/(r_+-r_-)$, the radial Teukolsky equation becomes (for a derivation, see \ref{app_A})